RyanRutkin/formhell/README.md

 I wrote this library out of pure JSON Schema fatigue.

-Specifically, I was frustrated by how the leading JSON Schema form libraries (including react-json-schema-forms) often fall short once schemas get complex, and how defaults behavior can become surprisingly unhelpful in real applications.
+Specifically, I was frustrated by how the leading JSON Schema form libraries (mainly react-json-schema-forms) often fall short once schemas get complex, and how defaults behavior can become surprisingly unhelpful in real applications.

 I wanted strong support for modern JSON Schema behavior, including deeper keyword combinations, robust `$ref` flows, and sensible defaults behavior.
 Many popular schema-form approaches feel great for simple demos, then quickly become awkward when you need advanced schema features, strict correctness, or predictable default handling.

+Yea, you'll find a nice JSON Schema based form library that works great for a toy example to make stakeholders go "Wow, it works."
+Then your project will be riddled with bugs a year in when schemas start getting complex.
+You'll be pulling your hair out wondering "why is it generating arrays with null entries, or inserting '[Object object]' into my data!
+What experimental setting do I need to turn on to make this thing behave correctly?!"

+Enough of that.
+This thing works the way you expect it to.
+It handles every complex schema thing you'll ever need.
+Don't have complex schemas?
+Cool, it handles simple ones.

+Don't fully understand how to build a schema yet?
+Use the schema builder!
+This thing even comes with a keyword helper component to help you find what you're looking for.
+Check it out in the playground: https://ryanrutkin.github.io/formhell/

 formhell exists to be both: